Saint Nicholas Day is a Christian festival celebrating Saint Nicholas’ reputation as a bringer of gifts.

 Saint Nicholas Day is celebrated to commemorate the death anniversary of St. Nicholas.
 It is widely observed every December 6.

 He was an early Christian bishop best known for his generosity and love for the poor.
 His legendary act of helping in secret greatly influenced the annual gift-giving traditions we still observe today during his feast day and the Christmas season.

 Who is Saint Nicholas?

-Saint Nicholas was venerated in the middle ages as the patron saint of many things.
+Saint Nicholas was venerated in the Middle Ages as the patron saint of many things.
 This includes children, high school students, and virgins.
 He is also known to intercede for sailors, merchants, archers, brewers, and pawnbrokers.
-He was known to listen to even thieves as long as they are repentant.
+He was known to listen to even thieves as long as they were repentant.